-Saint Tryphon Cathedral is Kotor’s most recognisable buildings, originally built in 1166 and resorted several times after major earthquakes in 1667 and 1979.
-The square is surrounded by places to eat including a pizzeria, pub and seafood restaurant.
+In the centre of Kotor’s Old Town is Saint Tryphon Cathedral with its twin bell towers standing proud in the shadow of the soaring mountains.
+Originally built in 1166, Kotor’s Cathedral has been restored several times after major earthquake damage in 1667 and 1979.
+The surrounding square is a hub of places to eat – including a pizzeria, traditional pub and seafood restaurant.

-The enchanting old town is packed with character and visiting off-season in November meant these narrow streets were almost empty, with the exception of stray cats that roam the city freely.
+Visiting Kotor outside of the peak summer season in November meant that many of these narrow streets were almost empty, with the exception of stray cats that roam the city freely.
 Kotor is home to hundreds of felines (there’s even a museum) and locals look after them as if they’re their own.

 Many of the restored houses were palaces of noble families back as early as the 14th century, protected by Venetian fortifications that extend up the hillside.
 You can walk up Kotor’s Fortress for a few euros and get the best views across the whole bay area.